Devanshu-singh-VR/Deep-Learning-Python/README.md

 # Deep Learning

-The Python codes for assignments of the course on Deep Learning on Coursera.
-Following with numpy from scratch baby🤟.
+The Python codes for the assignments of the course on Deep Learning.
+Following with numpy -> from scratch baby🤟!!!!!!!

 # Assignments